tjfentie/GAME-Resource-Test/docs/support.md

       <li>Focus in Canada; however, resources and designs for assistive technology are publicly available for free.</li>
       <li>Provides resources (this site and more) for adaptive gaming focused on clinicians, organizations, and players.</li>
       <li>The <a href="https://www.makersmakingchange.com/game-checkpoint-program">GAME Checkpoints program</a> supports organizations, rehab hospitals, and community centres to obtain adaptive gaming gear and provide training.</li>
-      <li>Allows players, families, or clinicians to submit a <a href="https://www.makersmakingchange.com/create-a-gaming-ticket">GAME Ticket</a> that connects them with the adaptive gaming team for personalized support.</li>
+      <li>Allows players, families, or clinicians to submit a <a href="https://www.makersmakingchange.com/create-a-gaming-ticket">GAME Ticket</a> that connects them with the adaptive gaming team for personalized support.
+Conducts in-home or remote assessments to trial and configure gaming equipment.</li>
+      <li>The <a href="https://www.makersmakingchange.com/game-kit-landing-page">GAME Kits</a> are the ultimate solution for adaptive gaming gear and assistive technology, designed for organizations looking to showcase video game accessibility.
+This comprehensive kit includes everything you need, plus a step-by-step guide to set up adaptive gaming events and showcases in your community.</li>
     </ul>
   </div>
 </div>